Henni Zuël

-Henrietta "Henni" Zuël (born 6 January 1990) is an English professional golfer and the youngest ever player to join the Ladies European Tour as an amateur.
+Henrietta "Henni" Zuël (born 6 January 1990) is an English professional golfer.
+She is the youngest ever player to play on the Ladies European Tour as an amateur.
 She was a nominee for Britain's Best Awards for Home Grown Talent and entered the professional Ladies European Tour after turning pro in 2008.

-Early years
+Early life and amateur career

 Born in Salisbury, Wiltshire, to an English father and Mauritian mother, Zuël's interest in golf first materialised at the age of nine, when she watched the Masters on television.
 Transfixed by the golf on display and, after watching José María Olazábal triumph, Henni stated her intention to become a golfer.

 Upon receiving her first set of golf clubs, Zuël played whenever she had a spare moment.
 Often she practiced in her back garden, sometimes under floodlight, filming herself on camcorder to analyse and improve her game.
 Winning her first tournament, the T-peg junior golf competition in Dorset, confirmed that the practice was paying off.